M1xos/WInMep/README.md

-# Dashboard-simulation
+# WINMEP

-Welcome to the Dashboard Simulation!
+Welcome to WINMEP!
 This project was created as part of our PCTO (Percorsi per le Competenze Trasversali e per l'Orientamento) program.
 It’s designed to mimic a real-world business dashboard, allowing users to visualize and analyze various business metrics, making daily management and monitoring tasks more efficient.

 - **Mock Up**